By Cheyenne Mejia | Published: July 26, 2021

-In the pre-crisis stage, crisis communication revolves around monitoring crisis risks, making decisions about how to manage potential crises, and training people who will be involved in the crisis management process.
+In the pre-crisis stage, crisis communication revolves around monitoring crisis risks, making decisions about managing potential crises, and training the spokesperson who will be involved in the crisis management process.

 Here are several questions to consider when drafting scenarios for a crisis response plan: